 When is the application deadline?

-Our priority application deadline is the second Tuesday in March (March 13, 2018 for fall 2018 admission).
-We have added a final application deadline of June 12 for prospective students who are unable to complete their applications by the priority deadline.
+Our priority application deadline is the second Tuesday in March (March 12, 2019 for fall 2019 admission).
+There is a final application deadline of June 11 for prospective students who are unable to complete their applications by the priority deadline.
 For both deadlines, application materials are due at 11:59 p.m.

 How does the two-deadline admissions process work?

 MJ-school faculty members will make priority admissions decisions in April.
 Once the June deadline passes, they will consider applications received after March 13 for any remaining slots.
 Applying by the priority deadline still gives you the best chance at admission.

 More information on the application timeline is available on our admissions page.

 How many students do you accept each year into the program?

 We accept up to 20 working professionals from across communications fields.

 When will candidates be notified about their acceptance into the program?